Parallel Walk Test: Research

 Research showed that the inter-rater reliability ICC range=0.93-0.99 and the test-retest reliability ICC range=0.63-0.90.
-To determine validity, Lark and Sowjanya used tandem stance (one foot directly in front of the other), parallel stance (feet 20cm apart) and tandem walking for 6 meters.
+To determine validity, Lark and Sowjanya used tandem stance (one foot directly in front of the other), parallel stance (feet 20 cm apart) and tandem walking for 6 meters.
 The Validity Co-efficient (percent correctly classified as faller)=0.70-0.84 for the balance score.
 There was a significant correlation between tandem stance mean time and scores of the Parallel Walk Test r=0.49 p<.001.
 The study showed non-fallers were able to stand 3 times longer compared to fallers and tandem standing is incorporated to several balance measurement tools, i.e. Berg Balance Scale.

 The reliability of the Parallel Walk Test was also tested with people with strokes by Ng et.al.
 They found intra-rater reliability ICC range=0.784-0.962, inter-rater and test-retest reliabilities ICC range=0.864-1.00.
 The sensitivity=84%-89% and specificity=71%-80%.
 They also found significant correlation between the PWT, all 3 widths, and Berg Balance Scale r=-0.617--0.682, p<.05 and TUG r=0.466-0.658, p<0.05.